simonw/shot-scraper/docs/screenshots.md

 This example will produce an image that is 800px wide and 1200px high.

+## Transparent background

+The `--omit-background` option instructs the browser to ignore the default background all for the capture of a page with a transparent background.
+Does not work with JPG images or when `quality` is set.

+    shot-scraper https://simonwillison.net/ -o simon.png \
+      --width 400 --height 600 --omit-background

 ## Interacting with the page

 Sometimes it's useful to be able to manually interact with a page before the screenshot is captured.